Dialling 2-1-1 is one of the best ways you can learn about financial support that can help improve your quality of life.

 Many calls to the 211 Ontario helpline are from seniors and caregivers who want to know what type of practical help, such as income assistance, is available and how to access it.

 Pensions and Other Benefits

-If you’re a senior, accessing some of that income usually means dealing with a government office or sometimes filling in forms to apply for programs.
-If you are having trouble reaching the right person at an organization 211’s Community Navigators are happy to help you navigate a confusing phone system.
-If you need help filling in forms, there may be a local community agency that can help with forms or in person support to navigate to the right services.
+For seniors, accessing pension income usually means dealing with a government office or sometimes filling in forms to apply for programs.
+If you are having trouble reaching the right person at an organization, 211’s Community Navigators can help.
+If you need help filling in forms, there may be a local community agency that can help with forms or in-person support to navigate to the right services.

 Even if you have no income, you still need to file a personal tax return each year to ensure you receive all the tax credits and benefits you may be eligible for.
 Keep in mind that you must apply annually for some benefits—not all of them have automatic enrollment or renewal.

-To learn more about income support programs, call 211 or explore your eligibility with the Government of Canada’s Old Age Security Program Toolkit, available in interactive or printable formats.
+To learn more about income support programs, dial 2-1-1 or explore your eligibility with the Government of Canada’s Old Age Security Program Toolkit, available in interactive or printable formats.

 Canada Pension Plan (CPP)

 Another form of financial support for those who have worked outside the home is the Canada Pension Plan (CPP) retirement pension.
 You need to be at least 65 to get the full pension, although you can take a reduced CPP retirement pension when you turn 60.
 You can also receive this pension as late as age 70 with a permanent increase.
 If you continue to work while receiving your CPP retirement pension, and are under age 70, you can continue to contribute to the CPP, which will go toward post-retirement benefits.

 CPP also provides a survivor’s pension to partners of deceased contributors.
 As well, those who have lived or worked in another country may be entitled to benefits from abroad.
 CPP contributors who are under 65 but cannot work because of a disability may be eligible for the CPP Disability Benefits Program.